-I really like the way these moves are edited to the music, if you’re following along it can get a bit confusing as she swaps sides, I find it easier if you follow all the moves on one side and then switching over.
+I really like the way these moves are edited to the music, if you’re following along it can get a bit confusing as she swaps sides, I find it easier if you follow all the moves on one side and then switch over.

 One night deep into a Tracy Anderson internet rabbit hole I struck gold- a secret (to those outside of Japan) full length DVD that Tracy had released exclusively in Japan!!!